Best-transcendence/ft_transcendence/docs/learningHub/FRONTEND.md

 # .postcssrc.json
 - Settings for the CSS processing pipeline
 - tailwindcss: Plugin that generates your utility classes

+# vite.config.ts
+- Vite is the development server
+- build tool for your frontend
+- this configuration controls how server behaves in Docker

 # tsconfig.json
 - what kind of JavaScript to output, which files to check, and how strict to be